 There are so many things to consider when travelling, and for those with mobility restrictions the considerations aren’t just about money and things to do, they’re about the help you might need getting around, and the problems you might face with your daily routine.
 We’ve outlined the things you’ll need to consider when travelling with mobility restrictions.

 1. Inform your hotel/accommodation.

 It is important to let your hotel or accomodation know that you have a disability or mobility requirments.
 If you have informed them in good time, they will be able to make sure that you enjoy your stay in a larger room that also comprises of a mobility bathroom for your safety and comfort.
-If you have a wheelchair there may even be the possibility of a wet room for complete ease of access.
+If you have a wheelchair there may even be the possibility of a wet room or walk-in bath for complete ease of access.

 2. Inform your airline or coach.

 Most vehicles and airlines will need to be informed prior to travelling that you need space for mobility equipment and disabled access.
 You may also get priority seating with extra space.

 3. Make sure your mobility equipment is up to scratch.